RISHABH1270/Kubernetes_Cheatsheet/README.md

 Namespaces provide an additional layer of isolation to help organize and separate Kubernetes objects.
 If no namespace is specified, the object is created in the default namespace.
 Kubernetes system components and internal objects are created in the kube-system namespace.

 Resources within the same namespace can communicate using short names or direct Pod IPs.
-For cross-namespace access, objects must be referenced using their fully qualified domain names (FQDN), as defined by the cluster’s internal DNS settings.
+For cross-namespace access, objects must be referenced using their service fully qualified domain names (FQDN), as defined by the cluster’s internal DNS settings.

 Different permissions can be assigned to different namespaces using RBAC, allowing fine-grained access control across the cluster.